What if ... ? (questions, absences, course drops, etc.)

 - Absences: Students are graded on attendance.
 If you are ill, have a job or graduate school interview, a religious holiday, or some other school-sponsored activity, you can be excused from the session so that you are not penalized for missing a session.
-A student who needs an excused absence should e-mail the FCCSWL staff AND his/her conversation partner.
-A student who misses a session will not get a makeup session and needs to arrange to spend more time on the material on his/her own.
+A student who needs an excused absence should e-mail the FCCWL staff AND his/her conversation partner.
+A student who misses a session will NOT get a makeup session and needs to arrange to spend more time on the material on his/her own.

-Students who experience serious health problems or other personal emergencies need to consult with home campus health services and/or deans.
-If an extended absence is necessary, the program director/associate director will work with the student and appropriate deans to determine the best course of action.
+- Extended absences due to health or personal emergencies: Students who experience serious health problems or other personal emergencies need to consult with home campus health services and/or deans.
+If an extended absence is necessary, the program director will work with the student and appropriate deans to determine the best course of action.